regenrek/nujek/docs/content/en/getting-started/why.md

 > Add your access Token in a secure `.env` file

-**

-There are a lot of greate templates and components which have only .
-Like UI Kits, modular component

-For every website we did we added new features to our stack until we formed it to a framework called 'Nujek'.

-## How does Nujek help my workflow?

-* Code components
+**Task:** Writing logic within pages which handles Storyblok Bloks in frontend

+>Nujek Dynamik Blok components will handle Storyblok Blok rendering.
+You just define your scheme and content in Storyblok and it will get reflected in your frontend.

+### 2. Build components

+**Task:** There are multiple ways to design your website.
+Starting component design from scratch, using a UI Kit e.g. Anyway this systems need manual work to connect this accordingly to storyblok cms.

-We have prepared some common components which are ready to use with storyblok like [Image](#), [Section](#) and even powerful search and filterable [Grids](#).
+We have prepared some common components which are ready to use with storyblok like [Image](#), [Section](#) and even powerful search and filterable [Grids](#)
-And more to come...

-* Connect and code components with
+**Task:** Preview content from Storyblok with debug components - even if they aren't yet implemented.

-Storyblok as it names say works with bloks.
-So you build your landingpages as blocks within a loop.
-We have prepared a visual setup so you just have to build these blocks in form of a vue component.
+>Storyblok as it names say works with bloks.
+So you build your landingpages as blocks within a loop. > We have prepared a visual setup so you just have to build these blocks in form of a vue component.
 As easy it is.

-* Even more
+### 3. Other

 Nujek is just a module for nuxt which doesn't change anything in core so that means you basically have a nuxt project.
 So power it up with more modules, plugins or whatever you like.
 Include it in your own starter project.
 Everything is possible.
 We have